-Orthotics are shoe inserts that are intended to correct an abnormal, or irregular walking pattern.
-Orthotics are not “arch supports”.
-An orthotic is designed to guide the mechanics of the foot to a precise degree which help the muscles and tendons to perform more efficiently, making standing, walking, and running more comfortable.
+Orthotics are shoe inserts that are intended to correct abnormal, or irregular walking patterns that have contributed to increased stress through the feet and legs, and ultimately injury.
+Orthotics are not merely “arch supports”.
+An orthotic is designed to guide the mechanics of the foot to a precise degree which help the muscles and tendons to perform more efficiently, making standing, walking, running and generally living more comfortable.

-An orthotic is designed to correct any biomechanical anomalies and distribute weight away from the painful area.
+If you’re suffering from pain or injury, your orthotics are specifically designed to correct any biomechanical anomalies that are contributing to your injury and ongoing pain, and distribute weight away from the painful area.

 Before orthotics can be prescribed:

-- A detailed history is taken and diagnosis of symptoms
+- A detailed history is taken and a diagnosis is made from your symptoms

 - Computer video gait analysis is performed and evaluated

 - A diagnosis is made based on our clinical findings